XRPL-Labs/xrpld-hooks/README.md

 ## SetHook Transaction
 Set a Hook on an activated account using a SetHook Transaction (ttHOOK_SET = 22).
 This must contain the following fields:
-- sfAccount
+- [sfAccount](https://xrpl.org/accounts.html#accounts): The account in which the Hook will be setup
-- sfCreateCode: Containing the binary of the web assembly
+- [sfCreateCode](https://xrpl-hooks.readme.io/v2.0/docs/sethook-transaction) Containing the binary of the web assembly code
+- [sfHookNamespace](https://xrpl-hooks.readme.io/v2.0/docs/namespaces): An arbitrary & unique 32 byte namespace
-- sfHookOn: An unsigned 64bit integer (explained bellow)
+- [sfHookOn](https://xrpl-hooks.readme.io/v2.0/docs/hookon-field): An unsigned 64bit integer (explained bellow)

 ### sfHookOn
 Each bit in this unsigned int64 indicates whether the Hook should execute on a particular transaction type.
 All bits are *active low* **except** bit 22 which is *active high*.
 Since 22 is ttHOOK_SET this means the default value of all 0's will not fire on a SetHook transaction but will fire on every other transaction type.
 This is a deliberate design choice to help people avoid bricking their XRPL account with a misbehaving hook.